Accurately tests for chlamydia, gonorrhoea and HIV

 - Have sex with men and/or women

-If you have symptoms, we recommend attending your local sexual health clinic
+If you have STI symptoms, we recommend attending your local sexual health clinic.

 If you think you have been exposed to HIV within the last 72 hours, you should seek URGENT medical advice from your local sexual health clinic, GP or Accident & Emergency, as HIV Post-Exposure Prophylaxis (PEP) may be recommended.

-If you have symptoms, you should NOT use this service.
-You require a face to face assessment at your local sexual health clinic or GP.
+If you have symptoms, you require a face to face assessment at your local sexual health clinic or GP.

 If you have tested positive for HIV in the past, you can purchase one of our test kits that does not test for HIV.

 When do I need to take the male enhanced STI test?

 Tests done too early may not be accurate.